My Approach

 Once reality is clear, direction doesn’t need to be forced.

+Defining what matters isn’t about forcing direction.
 It’s about recognizing what’s worth doing—and what isn’t.

 When that becomes clear, the way forward reveals itself.

-Not faster decisions.Better ones.
+Not faster decisions—better ones.

 • Execute